basil08/basil08.github.io/content/post/radiohead.md

+Karma police

+Arrest this man

+He talks in maths.

+He buzzes like a fridge,

+He’s like a detuned radio…

+-Karma police, Radiohead

+### CONCLUSION

 The band's work output is rangeful.
 Phenomenal .
 A large number of people can identiify wuth them. part of their appeal

+“At some point in the early 21st century, Radiohead became something more than a band: they became a touchstone for everything that is fearless and adventurous in rock.”

+END OF DRAFT
+---

 motifs